Book your Spring Early Bird Package now!

 Ah, the infamous “community” essay.
 Many schools ask students about their communities because they want to know how you relate to the people around you, forge connections, and commune with your peers.
 In this particular instance, the question emphasizes equity, inclusivity, diversity, and collaboration.
 What do these words mean to you and how do they relate to your perspective or lived experience?
 Maybe you’re very involved in a progressive church youth group that celebrates its members differences, including trans and nonbinary members.
 Perhaps the friends you made at the skatepark have introduced you to a new culture and mindset of “try and try again” that you love.
 Maybe there are different languages spoken by the volunteers in your community garden, and now you know how to say “basil” in four different dialects (BTW in Italian it’s “basilico,” #funfact).
 How do you see equity, inclusivity, diversity, and collaboration play out in your community?
 And, looking forward, how would you keep those values alive at Columbia next fall?

 This brief assignment is Columbia’s version of the classic Why Essay, and the key to every good Why Essay is solid, specific research.
 Spend some quality time with the Columbia website or, if you can, on a campus tour.
-Ask questions, take notes, and dig to find specific people, programs, and experiences that excite you.
-In the end, you’ll need to go beyond simply listing the things that appeal to you.
-(For once you can write in full sentences!)
-You will need to make a more personal point: what do your interests reveal about YOU?
+Ask questions, take notes, and dig to find specific people, organizations, and experiences that excite you.
+Don’t dig too deep into majors or classes just yet; you’ll have an opportunity to write about your academic interest in a little bit, so for now, focus on the Columbia experience as a whole.
+Once you have some notes on the page, try to weave together a story that pairs your interests with Columbia’s offerings.
+Reveal new information about yourself while also showing that you’ve done your homework.

 Ivy Divider